ionutbalosin/ecommerce-app/README.md

 Please visit the author's [website](https://www.ionutbalosin.com) for more details.

-For the full copyright and license information, please view the [LICENSE](LICENSE.md) file that was distributed with this source code.

 ## High-level description

 The purpose of this application is to have a platform where customers can find products, shop around using a cart, check out the products and initiate payments.